“Much of the appeal that … Judy retains is in nostalgia.” – Uncredited, 1963

 Also on June 3, 1942: Paul Harrison’s column tells the story of his visiting Judy on the set of For Me And My Gal when she heard that her husband David Rose was in a train wreck.
 That is a wreck of his fully functioning miniature trains on their property.

 June 3, 1943: Here’s an early notice announcing Judy’s upcoming concert at the Robin Hood Dell in Philadelphia, on July 1st.
 The concert was Judy’s first time “in concert” as an adult and was a preview, of sorts, of her legendary “concert years” that began in 1951.

 June 3, 1944: Judy, Bing Crosby, Frank Sinatra, and Bob Hope recorded “Command Performance #122.”
 Discs of the recording were sent out to military facilities around the world for airing over the Armed Forces Radio Services network.
-The show was also broadcast on June 25, 1944.
+The show was broadcast in the U.S. on June 25, 1944.